LorenzoResurreccion/Disease-Predictor/README.md

 After evaluating the heart prediction models by using the "Heart Disease Dataset" from Kaggle, one was chosen and pickled so it can be used in another app/api

+Doing the same with the Diabates Model as well

 ## Flask API
 work in progress, so far set up a basic idea of how it might look and use the created models